 For the first time in history, the Nobel Prize in Chemistry went to two women.
 One of the prize-winning women is Jennifer Doudna, who was a Yale faculty member from 1994–2002, before moving to University of California, Berkeley.
-But she came back to Yale in 2016 to give JE’s Tetelman Lecture, one of the most important science/engineering lectureships at Yale.
-Professor Doudna spent two days at Yale, giving her lecture and also meeting with JE students and fellows.
+However, she came back to Yale in 2016 to deliver JE’s Tetelman Lecture, one of the most important science/engineering lectureships at Yale.
+Professor Doudna spent two days at Yale, lecturing and also meeting with JE students and fellows.
 Her lecture was on her work with CRISPR-based gene editing, the discovery that led to her Nobel Prize.